makerdao/community/governance/votes/Executive vote - June 15, 2022.md

 ## Executive Summary

 This is an [out-of-schedule](https://mips.makerdao.com/mips/details/MIP41#MIP41c2) executive proposal.
 It has been deployed and added to the voting portal in response to an [urgent signal request](https://mips.makerdao.com/mips/details/MIP24#MIP24c4) that was posted on the recommendation of the Risk Core Unit ([RISK-001](https://mips.makerdao.com/mips/details/MIP39c2SP2)) facilitator.
 The Signal Request can be seen [here](https://forum.makerdao.com/t/urgent-signal-request-set-aave-d3m-bar-to-0/15800).
-In summary, the Risk Core Unit believes a proposal currently being voted on by Aave Governance presents unacceptable risk to the Maker Protocol, if approved.
+In summary, the Risk Core Unit believes a proposal currently being voted on by Aave Governance presents an unacceptable risk to the Maker Protocol, if approved.

 The express purpose of this executive proposal is to disable the Aave D3M until the Risk Core Unit and/or the Maker Community are satisfied that this risk is no longer present.